plexil-bh/plexil_docs/Interfacing/TheApplicationFramework.rst

 Concrete Classes
 ----------------

-These are the predefined classes which establish the PLEXIL Application Framework.
+These are the predefined classes which establish the |PLEXIL| Application Framework.

+.. _PlexilExec:

 PlexilExec
 ~~~~~~~~~~